 The Chinatown is also located here, it’s famously known for being the world’s safest Chinatown.
 Not surprisingly, most of the Chinese live here, while prices are also slightly higher and with higher rents.

-It’s a good, quiet and calm residential area for people with families and has many parks, schools, shopping malls and museums.
+It’s a good, quiet, and calm residential area for people with families and has many parks, schools, shopping malls, and museums.

-Buying property in Aoba and Tsuzuki
+Aoba and Tsuzuki

 These wards are situated in the northern part of the city.
 Compared to the central wards, there are mostly residential buildings in these wards, prices are also cheaper.